X5464/cybersec-task-4-internship/README.md

 ⸻

-README.md Documentation (for GitHub)

-This README documents Task 4: Configuring the macOS Firewall.
+This  Task 4: Configuring the macOS Firewall.
 All steps below were performed safely without exposing real IPs or private data.

 What Was Done
 	•	Enabled the macOS firewall: Turned on the built-in Application Firewall via System Settings ￼ ￼.